c-mart/smog/planning.md

 - Centered caption under images

 ## Todo
-- Show description (without images) in site index
+- WTForms for other forms on site, not just comments
 - Alternative to recaptcha for people without JavaScript
 - Unpublished post should have a flash message saying "not published"
 - Atom feed for comments
-- WTForms for other forms on site, not just comments
 - https://flask-wtf.readthedocs.org/en/latest/csrf.html#why-csrf
 - How to order static pages?
 - H2 in post title and in post body look the same, they should be different?
 Render H2s in post body as H3s when?